-Top 10 tips for meteor-watchers | EarthSky.org
+Observing meteors: Top 10 tips for the Perseids

 10. Relax and enjoy the night sky.

 1. Be sure you know which days the shower will peak.
 Meteor showers happen over many days, as Earth encounters a wide stream of icy particles in space: debris left behind by a comet.
 The peak is just what it implies.
 It’s a point in time when Earth is expected to encounter the greatest number of particles from a particular meteor stream.
-To find the peak dates, try EarthSky’s meteor guide for 2020.
+In 2021, the peak mornings for the Perseids are August 11, 12 and 13.
+To find the peak dates of other meteor showers, try EarthSky’s meteor guide for 2021.
 Be aware that most, but not all, meteor showers are best after midnight.

 And here’s the catch …